awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS KMS supports the following key identifiers\.

 **Key ARN**  <a name="key-id-key-ARN"></a>
 The key ARN is the Amazon Resource Name \(ARN\) of a CMK\.
 It is a unique, fully qualified identifier for the CMK\.
 A key ARN includes the AWS account, Region, and the key ID\.
-For help finding the key ARN of a CMK, see [Finding the Key ID and ARN](find-cmk-id-arn.md)\.
+For help finding the key ARN of a CMK, see [Finding the key ID and ARN](find-cmk-id-arn.md)\.
 The format of a key ARN is as follows:

 ```